Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/04_QC_cross_correlation.md

 $ cat qual/*qual > qual/phantompeaks_summary.xls
 ```

-Let's use Filezilla or `scp` move the summary file over to our local machine for
+Let's use Cyberduck or `scp` and move the summary file over to our local machine for
 viewing.
 Open up the file in Excel and take a look at our NSC and RSC values.

 ### `phantompeakqualtools`: quality metrics output